How it began

 On 29th June 2017, Smallholding Scotland became registered as an incorporated body having charitable status.
 Our charity number is SCO47642.

-Smallholding Scotland currently has five trustees (AGM 2020).
-They come from all over Scotland and from a wide range of backgrounds and experience:
+Smallholding Scotland currently has five trustees.
+They come from a wide range of backgrounds and experience:

 - Martin Beard (Arbroath) (Chair)